 You will need to carry out a tax check before you apply to renew your licence.
 This applies even if you think that you do not need to send HMRC a tax return so that therefore you do not need to be registered for tax.

-What if I am applying for the licence for the first time?
+Applying for a licence for the first time

 You do not need to carry out a tax check if you are applying for a licence for the first time – for example, if you are just starting your business.